- New Center

 Sponsor a solar panel for $1000.
 Solar panel donars will be recognized on the “Solar Champions” plaque in the new Waterfront Center.
 Donate online or by mailing a check made payable to: Edmonds Senior Center PO Box 717 Edmonds, WA 98020

 Safety of our staff and visitors is our top priority.
 Based on CDC and Snohomish County Health Department guidelines we are currently requiring that masks be worn in the building regardless of vaccination status.

 We received our certificate of occupancy in mid-January 2021.
-The building opened to the public on July 6thwith health & wellness offerings, lunch service and select in-person classes.
-Subject to the course of COVID, the rest of the programs will be coming back in August and September.
+The building opened to the public on July 6th with health & wellness offerings, lunch service and select in-person classes.
+Subject to the course of COVID, the rest of the programs are returning subject distancing and available space.

 The building is owned by the Edmonds Senior Center.
 The City owns the land.
 In the partnership, the Senior Center will offer programs focused on seniors from 8:00 a.m. – 4:00 p.m.
 Monday-Friday.
 The City Parks, Recreation and Cultural Services Department will offer programs from 4:00 p.m. to 10:00 p.m.
 Monday – Thursday.
 On Friday evenings and weekends the Waterfront Center will be used as a rental venue.
 All rental revenue will be used to support programs at the Edmonds Waterfront Center.

 All furniture has been moved in and installed.
-Staff have the option of continuing to work remotely from home or work from their new offices at the Edmonds Waterfront Center while following COVID-19 safety protocols.
+Staff are working from their new offices at the Edmonds Waterfront Center while following COVID-19 safety protocols.